-For people living in rural areas, where temperatures can plunge below freezing in the winter months, it’s especially important to take steps to stay warm.
+It’s especially important to take steps to stay warm for people living in rural areas, where temperatures can plunge below freezing in the winter months.

-Last winter we experienced feel temperatures at -26 degrees and wind chills at -58 degrees one weekend.
-The prior year we had -30 degrees real feel temperatures for a week.
+Last winter, we experienced warm temperatures at -26 degrees and wind chills at -58 degrees one weekend.
+The prior year, we had -30 degrees absolute feel temperatures for a week.
 (These temperatures are in Fahrenheit degrees.)

 You quickly learn a few things when it is that cold.